yongrlee3/survival_analysis/README.md

 # Survival Analysis

-## SUMMARY
+## Summary
-### Has the transition to online learning in response to COVID-19 affected student engagement, specifically student online attendance?
+Has the transition to online learning in response to COVID-19 affected student engagement, specifically student online attendance?
 With attendance data collected from Zoom, this project conducts a survival analysis testing for differential patterns of attrition between two Harvard University Courses (S052 and GOV1005) with different course attendance philosophies.
 Although the results yield no statistically significant evidence that course philosophy affects synchronous online lecture attendance after controlling for gender, the analysis provides interesting insights for future research into how different student characteristics and course logistics impact student learning behavior.

-## REPOSITORY GUIDE
+## Repository Guide
 ### survival_analysis directory
 data_wrangling.rmd: R script cleaning and manipulating Attendance.csv for analysis
 #### raw-data subdirectory